thomasgaozx/thomasgaozx.github.io/SecureShellUtility.md

 $ vi ~/.ssh/authorized_keys
 $ # paste the content
 ```
-After you are done, don't forget to change the permission file permission.
+After you are done, don't forget to change the file permission.
 ```
 $ chmod 755 authorized_keys
 ```